stanislavbrtna/SDA_OS/Docs/Handbook.md

 Return: 1 if the pin is high, 0 if it is low.
 ##### Get ADC readout
     sys.hw.eADCRead();
-Gets state of external expansion pin.
+Gets the voltage from pin 2 of the external expansion port.
-Pin number is number of pin on the connector, can be read from schematics.
+This function re-initializes the pin 2 to set it in the ADC mode.
+If you use this pin for anything else after, you need to re-init it with *sys.hw.ePinDef*.

 Return: [float] measured voltage in volts.
 #### Buttons

+Functions for handling hw buttons.
+Button defines: BTN_A, BTN_LEFT, BTN_UP, BTN_DOWN, BTN_RIGHT, BTN_B
+Events are the same as in handling GUI: EV_NONE, EV_PRESSED, EV_HOLD, EV_RELEASED

 ##### Get button event
     sys.hw.btn.getEvent([num]btn);
 Return last button event.

-Return: [num] event define (EV_NONE, EV_PRESSED, EV_HOLD, EV_RELEASED)
+Return: [num] event
 ##### Clears button events
     sys.hw.btn.clrEvent([num]btn);
 Sets button event to EV_NONE